YiDingg/WebsiteExample/Blogs/SiteFeatures/Data Host.md

 !> **<span style='color:red'>Attention:</span>**<br>
 Though you can use GitHub's repo for free, we do not recommand GitHub as a host because it does not fit GitHub's original intention.
-GitHub will manually review your repo that reaches 1G, and your repo <font color='red'>(even account)</font> might be banned if they find that you are using the repo as an image host or data bank.
+GitHub will manually review your repo that reaches 1G, and your repo <span color='red'>(even account)</span> might be banned if they find that you are using the repo as an image host or data bank.

 ## Reasons